 Ready to plan your trip to Cincinnati?
 Get started with these travel resources and tips…

 Almost dead-center in Ohio, Columbus is the perfect pit stop on any road trip through the Midwest.
-Although lesser-known than the state’s two (smaller) urban centers, Ohio’s capital and largest city offers an eclectic mix of fun and sophistication for travelers.
+Although lesser known among travelers than the state’s two (smaller) urban centers, Ohio’s capital and largest city offers an eclectic mix of fun and sophistication for travelers.

 Roam around Columbus to uncover a barrage of unique neighborhoods, from the 19th-century charms of the German Village to the trend-setting murals in Short North Arts District.
 Unwind by lazing around the Scioto Mile, a 175-acre stretch of lush parkland along the downtown bend of the Scioto River.